exoego/rspec-openapi/README.md

 RSpec::OpenAPI.ignored_path_params = %i[controller action format]

 # Configure which paths to ignore.
+# You can exclude some specs via `openapi: false`.
-# In a complex test case, you may need to call an API, which you want to exclude from OpenAPI schema.
+# But, in a complex API usage scenario, you may need to include spec itself, but exclude some private paths.
 # In that case, you can specify the paths to ignore.
+# String or Regexp is acceptable.
-RSpec::OpenAPI.ignored_paths = ["/foo/bar"]
+RSpec::OpenAPI.ignored_paths = ["/admin/full/path/", Regexp.new("^/_internal/")]
 ```

 ### Can I use rspec-openapi with `$ref` to minimize duplication of schema?